Table of contents Show

 Opening Hours & Prague Zoo Ticket Price

-In September, October, April, and May, the Prague ZOO opens at 9:00 A.M. and is accessible to people until 6:00 P.M. when the doors shut.
+In September, October, April, and May, the ZOO in Prague opens at 9:00 A.M. and is accessible to people until 6:00 P.M. when the doors shut.
 From November to February, the zoo’s daily closing time is 4:00 P.M., but the opening time remains 9:00 A.M.
 In May, the closing time shifts to 5:00 P.M., but the opening time remains the same.
 June, July, and August are somewhat exceptional, with the closing time being 9:00 P.M.

 However, note that ticket counters, souvenir stores, and other central facilities will close at 7:00 P.M. during June, July, and August.
 Additionally, you need to know that the ticket shops close 30 minutes before coo closing time.